Bon Secours Hospital, Dublin

 Bon Secours Hospital Dublin is a private, elective acute-care facility situated in Glasnevin, Dublin, Ireland.
 It is part of the independent hospital group, Bon Secours Health System CLG, a not-for-profit organisation.
 In 2019, the System merged with Bon Secours Mercy Health.
 Bon Secours Health System, in addition to Bon Secours Hospital Dublin, also operates four further acute hospitals in Cork, Galway, Limerick and Tralee.

 Bon Secours Hospital Dublin employs over 600 staff members, and contracts with a team of 150 consultants.

 History

-The hospital was designed by Jim Barrett, opened in 1951.
+The hospital was designed by Jim Barrett and opened in 1951.

+It was built on the site of Delville House, an early 18th century house which was the home of Patrick Delany and Mary Delany.

 Services

 The hospital has 170 beds (inpatient, surgical, medical and oncology day beds), 4 major and 3 minor theatres, 4 endoscopy procedure rooms, a cardiac cath lab and a comprehensive range of ancillary diagnostic treatment and support services.
 It also has a busy emergency medicine consultant led Acute Medical Assessment Unit for patients with medical conditions requiring rapid assessment, investigation, treatment, and if need be, hospital admission.
 Other services provided by the hospital include surgery, oncology, cardiology, diagnostic imaging, nutrition and dietetics, histopathology, pharmacy, physiotherapy, and respiratory medicine.